awsdocs/amazon-workspaces-user-guide/doc_source/peripheral_devices.md

 If your WorkSpace is using the PCoIP protocol, the WorkSpaces clients do not support smart cards\.

-If your Windows or Linux WorkSpace is using the WSP protocol, version 3\.1\.1 or later of the WorkSpaces client application for Windows supports smart cards\.
+If your Windows or Linux WorkSpace is using the WSP protocol, version 3\.1\.1 or later of the WorkSpaces client application for Windows and version 3\.1\.5 or later of the WorkSpaces client application for macOS support smart cards\.

 For more information about using smart cards with your WorkSpace, see [WorkSpaces Client Smart Card Support](smart_card_support.md)\.